 Working parents would all agree — you're a parent first, before any work role you play.
 So, similar to the excuse above, when it comes to your kids, it makes sense you would drop everything for them, including work.
 Mention that your child is sick or coming down with a cold/fever/etc. and that you'll need to stay home or take them to the doctor that day.

 This excuse can encompass an array of reasons from a sick parent to a fatal accident.
-If you feel comfortable, you can use the time-sensitive nature of this excuse to skip work or even leave work midday.
+If you feel comfortable, you can use the time-sensitive nature of this excuse to skip work or even stop working midday.
 Just let your boss know you can't come in because of it, and feel free to elaborate once you return.

 If you get a flat tire or your engine blows out entirely while you're on your way, you can't possibly come to work.
 Even if this doesn't happen, it's a good reason to miss out.
 Tell your boss your car needs to be towed or you need to get to the mechanic to deal with the issue.